njb-fm/univalent/MEDIA_GUIDELINE.md

 (iii) Use for the purpose of disparaging NJB and brands, except for caricatures.

 ## Article 8.
-If you have any questions, please contact us at njb-fm[at]via.tokyo.jp
+If you have any questions, please contact us at knjbfm[at]gmail.com

 -----